leon9608/CS498RK-Final_Project/README.md

 TODO List:

 2. Implement post list pagination
-3. Add user profile page and implement favorite function
-4. Make /create-research as a protected link
-5. Implement frontend and backend for updating user?

 Home.jsx:
 	<br>2.
 Fix responsive menu to have correct link, for all of the pages